ImTheLucKyOne/check_mk_emcunity/README.md

 - for check_mk 1.5.0 use the cmk-1.5.0-compatibility branch

 !!!
-Tested with following unity systems: Unity 300, Unity 450F (thanks to Christian M. for confirming this)  !!!
+Tested with following unity systems: Unity 300, Unity 400VL (thanks to kazatelm for confirming this), Unity 450F (thanks to Christian M. for confirming this)  !!!

 # About:
 If you are searching for check_mk plugins to monitor your Dell EMC Unity Storage System, this project is one place to look for.